 Vaping exposes the user to the toxic and addicting effects of Nicotine…[and that] the use of e-cigarettes is not medically recognised as a mean for facilitating smoking cessation.

-Having read the Post’s manifesto and disclaimer, one might think that this should be the end of the matter; they’ve said all they need to say and could just go home.
+Having read the Post’s manifesto and disclaimer, one might think this should be the end of the matter.
+They’ve said all they need to say and could just go home.
 But no. In support of their perceived need to keep on taking nicotine into their bodies they invoke the Royal College of General Practitioners.
 This august body has issued a paper on e-cigarettes that contains a list of recommendations for general practitioners (GPs).
 These are worth looking at, and I’ve added my comments.

 1 .
 GPs provide advice on the relative risks of smoking and e-cigarette use, and provide effective referral routes into stop smoking services.